 Analytics are useful for measuring how well keywords perform for your site, but when you’re doing local SEO, looking at global data won’t give you the information you need.
 Zero in on where people are coming from, how many mobile searches are being done and what local keywords are drawing the most traffic to understand how to proceed in your SEO campaign.

 People looking for a specific type of business are more likely to use local search than the yellow pages, making extensive online visibility essential.
 Go beyond the phone book and get your business listed on Yelp and Google Maps.
 Seek out “hyper-local” listings that cover business operations in your town or city.
 Having listings on these sites may also boost your visibility on Google Places and lead even more customers to your door.

-Google+ should be an integral part of your local SEO strategy.
-Creating a detailed page for your business that includes images, location data and contact information along with links to your other pages gives customers a clear way to contact you.
+Google should be an integral part of your local SEO strategy.
+Creating a detailed page for your business that includes images, location data and contact information along with links to your other pages give customers a clear way to contact you.
 Claiming your Google Local page is an essential part of this process if you want your business to be highly visible in local search results.